Franklinton Daily Weather Forecast - NewsBreak

 Franklinton Daily Weather Forecast

-FRANKLINTON, LA(Updated at 8am ET)Here's your weather forecast for the next four days.
+FRANKLINTON, NC(Updated at 8am ET)Here's your weather forecast for the next four days.

 Monday, August 23